Smartphone Projector Calculator

 - A blank wall as a projection screen (preferably white).

-Are you ready?
-So, let's now see how to turn your smartphone into a projector!
+Are you ready to start building?
+Let's now see how to turn your smartphone into a projector!

 How to build your smartphone projector?

 If you ever wondered how to make a home projector with your smartphone, here are the steps to follow:

 - The first step is to make a hole on the short side of the shoebox where you can tightly fit your lens.
 You can do this by tracing the perimeter of the lens on the side of the box using a pen.
 Once you've traced the circle representing the lens, use your scissors or craft knife to carefully cut the hole.

 Once you've cut the hole, fit the lens in place with a dab of hot glue or some strips of tape.
 In this process, avoid applying too much glue or tape to maximize the aperture of your projector.
 If you are using a magnifying glass, you don't have to remove its frame.
 Instead, you can keep it on and glue the frame to the box.

 Cover the box and see if the lid covers the lens.
 If it covers a portion of the lens, cut the lid so that the entire lens is visible, just like the one shown in the image below:

 - Now that we've made the main body of our DIY smartphone projector, the next step is to make a makeshift stand for your smartphone.
 This stand will hold your smartphone in the box and allow you to adjust its distance from the lens.
-To do this, cut two rectangles of corrugated cardboard with lengths that can fit the width of your shoebox.
+To accomplish this, cut two rectangles of corrugated cardboard with lengths that can fit the width of your shoebox.
 Glue them to form an inverted T like the one shown below.